DaytimeLobster/gogrow/readme.md

 4. In your terminal, type `docker-compose up -d` to build and run the GoGrow app as a Docker service.
 5. Navigate to the IP address and port you've set (default is localhost:5555), and enjoy the app!

 These Docker Compose commands spin up a new GoGrow service using Docker on port 5000 and makes the "backups" and "img" subdirectories easy to access.
-You may also decide to map the icons or textures folders if you wish to use your own icons and textures in Gogrow!
+You may also decide to map the icons or textures folders if you wish to use your own icons and textures in GoGrow!

 ### Install as flask web app:

-You may also choose to run Gogrow as a flask web app directly - you can follow the below instructions to accomplish this.
+You may also choose to run GoGrow as a flask web app directly - you can follow the below instructions to accomplish this.

 1. Make sure you have Python 3.11 installed on your machine.
 If not, you can download it from the official Python website.
 2. Clone the GoGrow repository or download the zip file from the repository.